sidpalas/devops-directive-website/content/posts/hugo-and-caddy-on-gcp.md

 Since my computer is running MacOS, but ultimately the site would be deployed on a sever running some variant of linux, my default is to use containers to eliminate any configuration headaches with slight differences between the two environments.

-This appears to be the defacto standard caddy docker image https://hub.docker.com/r/abiosoft/caddy with over 10M pulls so I used that as the base.
+This appears to be the defacto standard Caddy docker image https://hub.docker.com/r/abiosoft/caddy with over 10M pulls so I used that as the base.

-There are two options for accessing the files that caddy needs to host within the container.
+There are two options for accessing the files that Caddy needs to host within the container.
 (1) Copy them into the container image OR (2) mount a location the host filesystem into the container with `-v` or `--mount` [docker flags](https://docs.docker.com/storage/bind-mounts/) when running the container.

 Either option would be fine, but option 1 is nice for a small site because it ensures the entire site and its dependencies are included within the container image.
 As the site grows, I may switch to storing the site files outside of the container image.